zooxo/scary/README.md

   Welcome to ScArY (Scientific Calculator with RPN on an ATTINY) Version 2.0 ... (c) 2018 by deetee/zooxo
-  Thanks to the mohpc-forum (particular Pauli) for saving bytes an providing ideas.

-  What's new in version2?
-  - ScArY saves its actual status (stack, brightness setting) permanantly to EEPROM.
-    This is done when the screensaver is activated (keys f-f).
-Note the procedure to initialize these values after flashing the software (EEPROM was deleted).
-  - It is possible to save up to 41 constants/numbers initialized with up to 3 characters to EEPROM.
-The saved constants can be browsed and reloaded very convenient.
-See the section of recommended physical constants.
-  - Some kind of "Type Recorder" was realized.
-It is possible to save 4 slots with up to 51 keypresses to the EEPROM and recall them with user defined menu entries.

-  ScArY is a scientific calculator based on an ATTINY85 microcontroller and a QYF-TM1638-board (8 digit LED display with 16 buttons controlled with 3 pins).

-  ScArY is capable of familiar functions of RPN calculators (ie stack operations) and many mathematical operations (ie trigonometic) as well as some special functions like gaussian distributions and gamma.
-In addition ScArY can save its state, physical constants and sequences of keypresses permanently to the EEPROM.

-  Due to the memory restrictions of the ATTINY85 (8 kilobytes) some compromises were made to offer so many functions.
-So the numbers are shown in SCI notation only (see below).
-  Another compromise is the lack of checking for errors - usually the display is unreadable if an error occurs.

   FIRST LAUNCH AFTER FLASHUNG THE ATTINY85:
     As ScArY saves the state (stack and brightness values) when pressing the